The Mask (1994 film): Box office

-The film was a box-office success, grossing $119 million domestically and $352 million worldwide, becoming the second-highest grossing superhero movie at that time, behind Batman.
+The film was a box-office success, grossing $120.1 million domestically and $351.8 million worldwide, becoming the second-highest grossing superhero movie at that time, behind Batman.
 In terms of global gross compared to budget, the film became the most profitable comic book movie of all time, and it remained so until 2019, when Joker surpassed it.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 81% based on reviews from 58 critics.
+On Rotten Tomatoes, the film has an approval rating of 82% based on reviews from 60 critics.
 The site's consensus states, "It misses perhaps as often as it hits, but Jim Carrey's manic bombast, Cameron Diaz's blowsy appeal, and the film's overall cartoony bombast keep The Mask afloat."
-Metacritic gave it a weighted average score of 56 out of 100 based on reviews from 12 critics.
+Metacritic gave it a weighted average score of 59 out of 100 based on reviews from 12 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 On the television program At the Movies, Gene Siskel and Roger Ebert gave the film "two thumbs up".
 In his column, Ebert, who was underwhelmed by his performance in Ace Ventura, thought Carrey found "a perfect vehicle" in The Mask.
 He also praised the art design and called Diaz "a true discovery".
 Siskel, who had a similar dislike for Ace Ventura, praised Carrey's performance in The Mask by stating that he was "better used as an ingredient instead of as the plot".
 He also commended Diaz's performance, and he overall called the film "the latest example of technique overriding the written word in an American film".

 Accolades

-The film was nominated for Best Visual Effects at the 67th Academy Awards.
+The film was nominated for Best Visual Effects at the 67th Academy Awards, but lost to Forrest Gump.
 The film was also nominated for Best Fantasy Film, Best Costumes and Best Make-up at the Saturn Awards.
 Carrey was nominated for a Golden Globe, but also a Razzie Award (for "Worst New Star").